karan-kapoor90/namswan/_posts/Non-Vegetarian/2020-01-27-tunde-kebab.md

 image: "/assets/images/tunde-kebab.jpg"
 ---

 Literally, food of the Nawabs.
-These Kebabs we're originally made for a toothless king.
-His love for Kebabs drove him to find a recipie where the Kebab would melt in your mouth.
-And oh this one does.
-It's food for the soul and every non-vegetarian food lovers dream come true.
+These Kebabs were originally made for a toothless king.
+His love for Kebabs drove him to find a recipie where the Kebab would melt in the mouth.
+And oh, this one does.
+It's food for the soul and every non-vegetarian food lover's dream come true.

 ## Ingredients